 In some cases, ultra-high-resolution or high-framerate cameras may be used.
 These cameras do not output their video in any standard video format, and instead rely upon on-board file recording capabilities.
 These produced files may become many hundreds of gigabytes and may not be playable until the entirety of the file has been received.
 For these cases, a robust file transfer method which can gracefully recover from AOS/LOS events is required.
 For these cases, the use of CFDP-over-DTN is recommended.
 This technique is covered in section 5.3.

-Return (ground>space) video may be requested for operational or crew morale purposes.
+Return (ground to space) video may be requested for operational or crew morale purposes.
 Operational video, such as training procedures, may be transmitted via files and stored on-board until it is required, while crew-morale video may be sent via streams or files.
 Streaming video may be used for constant and low priority video, such as television programming, while video messages from family, etc. may be sent as files and replayed when appropriate.

 Cislunar